untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **Camera sync always runs** — `syncStreamingCameraPosition()` executes every frame regardless of the `loading` flag; decoupling it from the loading guard prevents the streaming camera from freezing while an asset load is in flight
 - **OS memory pressure subscription** — `DispatchSource.makeMemoryPressureSource` fires proactive texture shedding and geometry eviction before the OS escalates to process termination; the response runs on the next `update()` tick to stay single-threaded
 - **evictLRU per-call cap** — the `maxEvictions` parameter (default `Int.max`) bounds single-frame eviction work; the OS pressure path uses 16 per pass so a `.critical` burst doesn't spike one frame; remaining candidates spill to subsequent ticks
-- **CPU heap release on critical pressure** — on `.critical`, after geometry eviction, `ProgressiveAssetLoader.releaseWarmAsset()` is called for every warm root, freeing the MDLAsset CPU heap the OS measures; rehydration context survives so cold re-stream from disk is transparent
+- **CPU heap release on critical pressure** — on `.critical`, after geometry eviction, `ProgressiveAssetLoader.releaseWarmAsset()` is called for every warm root, freeing the CPU heap the OS measures; rehydration context survives so cold re-stream from disk is transparent

 ---